erengul94/design.com/README.md

 # Project Name

+### .
+Need Help?

+**In case the instructions are not enough or cannot be followed as explained, feel free to reach me!**

 1. [My Approach and Architecture of the Project](#1-my-approach-and-architecture-of-the-project)
 2. [How Can I Run the Projects?](#2-how-can-i-run-the-projects)
     - 2.1.
 [Python](#21-Python)